Security-Onion-Solutions/securityonion-docs/architecture.rst

 Receiver Node
 ~~~~~~~~~~~~~

 Starting in Security Onion 2.3.100, we have a new Receiver Node option.
-The Receiver Node runs Logstash and Redis and allows for events to continue to be processed by search nodes in the event the manager node is offline.
+The Receiver Node runs :ref:`logstash` and :ref:`redis` and allows for events to continue to be processed by search nodes in the event the manager node is offline.
+When a receiver node joins the grid, :ref:`filebeat` on all nodes adds this new address as a load balanced :ref:`logstash` output.
+The search nodes add this new node as another :ref:`logstash` input.
+Receiver nodes are "active-active" and you can add as many as you want (within reason) and events will be balanced among them.